bhpham/youtube-clone/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-33 Acknowledgements
+## Acknowledgements
 Thanks to the open-source community for the tools and resources that made this project possible.
 Inspired by the functionality of popular video-sharing platforms.

-      ``bash
 Feel free to modify any sections to better fit your project specifics.
 This template adds a professional touch and organizes the information for clarity.
 Let me know if you need further adjustments!